cc32d9/eos.apidirectory/README.md

 Hyperion is a new-generation history API developed by EOS Rio: https://github.com/eosrio/Hyperion-History-API

+Lower 4 bits of the flags indicate various limitations that the provider may choose.
+All zeros mean that the API has full history and collecting blocks, deltas, and traces.

+* Bit 0: if set to 1, the service keeps only partial history.

+* Bit 1: if set to 1, the service skips blocks indexing.

+* Bit 2: if set to 1, the service skips traces indexing.

+* Bit 3: if set to 1, the service skips deltas indexing.

 ### `lightapi`

 Light API is providing current token balances and mapping of keys to